Adrian-Reynoso/SleepPolice-AI_Driving_Drowsiness_Detector/README.md

+# SleepPolice
-# AI-Powered Drowsiness Detection with MediaPipe, OpenCV, and Scikit-learn
+### AI-Powered Drowsiness Detection with MediaPipe, OpenCV, and Scikit-learn

 This project uses a webcam to detect drowsiness by classifying eye closure and yawning behavior, with future integration for Arduino-based servo feedback.